 All averages were higher and standard deviations smaller for the TITA data than for the WEBE data, possibly because of differences in the data collection method: the TITA data was collected using a telephone interview and the WEBE data was gathered mostly by mail.
 According to DeLeeuw (1992) replies received from postal questionnaires are more reliable and especially as regards personal matters.
-Face-to-face interviews elicit more information, but the replies are weighted somewhat towards general expectations, which may have inflated TITA responses to questions on happiness somewhat.
+Face-to-face interviews elicit more information, but are more vulnerable for social desirability bias, which may have inflated TITA responses to questions on happiness somewhat.